RisingRedstone/RL-Scratch/README.md

 - OpenAI for the Gym toolkit and CartPole environment.
 - The community and contributors of Numpy and TensorFlow.

 Feel free to explore, experiment, and extend the code.
-If you have any questions or suggestions, please open an issue.
-Happy coding!
+If you have any questions or suggestions